kellyav/isat_2020/git_upload_guide.md

-# A guide I have written on How to upload files using mac terminal command line
+# A guide on How to upload files using command line
+I used mac terminal for this instruction.
+There may be a slight variation for windows computers.

-1. Create the respository and/ or clone it.
+Create the respository and/ or clone it.
 Create a (remote) repository on Github's webstie, and click clone or download.
 Then, copy the link this provides.

-2. Open terminal, and change the current working directory to the location where you want the cloned directory to be made. to do this, type
+Open terminal, and change the current working directory to the location where you want the cloned directory to be made. to do this, type
 ```
 $ git init